- Minimum Wage

 Meals and Breaks

-Employers, not including agricultural employers, must provide employees who are 18 years old and older at least one thirty (30) minute meal period when they work at least five (5) consecutive hours in a workday.
+Under Washington labor laws, employers, not including agricultural employers, must provide employees who are 18 years old and older at least one thirty (30) minute meal period when they work at least five (5) consecutive hours in a workday.
 Employers must provide a 30-minute meal period for each five (5) consecutive hours they work in a workday.
 For example, if an employee works twelve (12) consecutive hours in a workday, the employer would be required to provide two (2) 30-minute meal breaks.

 Employers must provide the first meal period at least two (2) hours into each five (5) consecutive work period.
 They must allow subsequent meal periods sometime after the initial five (5) hour work period has ended.
 Additionally, they must allow employees to take them no later than at the end of each five (5) hour period worked.